-Long before travel blogs existed, outstanding writers told tales of faraway places for the general populace who could not afford travel on their own.
+Long before travel blogs existed, outstanding writers told tales of faraway places for the general populace who could not afford to travel on their own.
 These books continue to inspire travelers to seek new places and I am no exception.
 Growing up, I always perused the travel section of the local bookstore for travelogues to inspire me.

 These days, I primarily read on my iPad Mini using the Kindle app.
 I know many of you prefer the feel of a paper book, but for traveling, carrying that many books can be onerous.
 We also make good use of the site Bookbub.com to get numerous free and marked-down books.

-These are some of my favorite all time travel books or books that inspired me to travel.
+These are some of my all-time favorite travel books or books that inspired me to travel.
 I hope you find a few to add to your own library and inspire your wanderlust.

-(Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
+(Disclaimer: When we link to places where you can buy our stuff or places we stayed, we are using special codes that earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

 Following the Equator